 All GC and GEJC diagnoses were rendered by specialty-trained gastrointestinal pathologists.
 The following pathologic parameters, when available, were collected from the surgical pathology report of cases that underwent resections: tumor size (from resected tumors with gross anatomic descriptions), histologic diagnosis, tumor differentiation, and presence of lymph node metastasis.
-There was not information available for some of these variables because a subset of cases tested for HER2 were biopsies (28 total HER2+ and 41 total HER-), and the corresponding resections either had not been performed or had been performed at an outside institution.
+There was not information available for some of these variables due to the fact that a subset of cases tested for HER2 were biopsies (28 total HER2+, and 41 total HER2-), and the corresponding resections had either not been performed, or had been performed at an outside institution.

 All cases were re-reviewed to confirm the presence of carcinoma and HER2 status by immunohistochemistry.
-HER2 immunohistochemistry was performed using the HercepTest A0485 (Dako) antibody.
-HER2 immunohistochemistry stain scoring was interpreted in accordance with the parameters used in the Trastuzumab for Gastric (TOGA) clinical trial (3) and proposed by Hoffman et al. (10).
-Using the criteria postulated by the TOGA trial, we characterized HER2+ cases as 3+ staining by immunohistochemistry or 2+ staining by immunohistochemistry with a concomitant positive fluorescence in situ hybridization with a HER2-to-chromosome 17 ratio of 2.2 or more.
+HER2 immunohistochemistry was performed using the HercepTest A0485 (Dako, Denmark) antibody.
+HER2 immunohistochemistry stain scoring was interpreted in accordance with the parameters used in the Trastuzumab for Gastric (TOGA) clinical trial (3) and proposed by Hoffman et al (10).
+Using the criteria postulated by the TOGA trial, HER2positive cases were characterized as: a) 3+ staining by immunohistochemistry or b) 2+ staining by immunohistochemistry with a concomitant positive fluorescence in-situ hybridization with a HER2:chromosome 17 ratio \geq 2.2.

-Radiologic Criteria
+Radiological Criteria

-PET/CT imaging was performed after the diagnosis of carcinoma was established by pathology and for the purpose of pretreatment staging.
-All PET/CT studies were performed on the latest generation of scanners, 2 Discovery PET/CT machines (Discovery DST-E and the Discovery D690 PET/CT [GE Healthcare]).
-Both have similar lutetium-yttrium oxyorthosilicate crystals and reconstruction protocols.
-A standard oncologic PET imaging using a 3-dimensional acquisition protocol was performed with administered 18F-FDG doses of approximately 555 MBq (15 mCi) and an approximately 60-min but no later than 90-min postinjection delay.
+PET/CT imaging was performed after the diagnosis of carcinoma was established by pathology and for the purpose of pre-treatment staging.
+All PET-CT studies were performed on the latest generation of scanners two General Electric (GE) Discovery PET-CT machines (GE Discovery DST-E and the GE Discovery D690 PET/CT).
+Both have similar LYSO crystals and reconstruction protocols.
+A standard oncologic PET imaging using a 3D acquisition protocol was performed with administered 18F- FDG doses of approximately 15 mCi (555 MBq) and an approximately 60 minute but no later than 90 minutes post-injection delay.
 No intravenous contrast was administered.
-Blood sugars were measured in all patients, and scans were rescheduled per protocol if blood sugar was greater than 150.
-All SUV{max} measurements were recalculated from clinical scans by an experienced nuclear medicine physician using a similar technique.
-Regions of interest were drawn over target lesions using an automated image segmentation threshold Advantage Workstation technique (GE Healthcare).
-This is a Food and Drug Administration-approved and routinely clinically used technique.
+Blood sugars were measured in all patients and scans were rescheduled per protocol if BS >150.
+All SUVmax measurements were recalculated from clinical scans by an experienced nuclear medicine physician using a similar technique.
+Regions of interest were drawn over target lesions using an automated image segmentation threshold GE-Advantage Workstation technique (GE Healthcare).
+This is an FDA approved and routinely clinically used technique.